pablosalvador10/gbb-bench4ai/README.md

 We're currently in full/fun development mode and adding features as we speak.
 Please look at the [CHANGELOG](./CHANGELOG.md) for a detailed overview.
 Here's what's coming next:

-> [!CAUTION]
+> [!INFO]
-> For the current version, our current focus is primarily on Azure OpenAI (AOAI) deployments, aiming to streamline and optimize the process of bringing use cases into production environments at a larger scale.
+> For the current version, our current focus is primarily on Azure OpenAI (AOAI) deployments

 - **Expanding Our MaaS Offerings**: Enhancing our Machine-as-a-Service (MaaS) portfolio, with a focus on the pay-as-you-go models available on Azure.
 This initiative aims to offer more flexible access to cutting-edge AI capabilities, such as SLMs, emphasizing performance optimization and scalability.